lukaszbalowski/StudentProject/Readme.md

 - Assigning the scope of information and functionality based on the user's role.
 - Adding the ability to send messages to students and teachers.
 - Adding a schedule for students and teachers, and many more.

+## Disclaimer
+All personal data contained in the DatabaseDump.sql file is fictional and used solely for the purpose of testing the application's functionality.
+Any resemblance to real individuals is entirely coincidental.